 - Our prospective clients often tell us prior to beginning treatment that when they got home from work, they just wanted to eat dinner, and then head for the easy chair.
-Within 3 weeks of beginning treatment, that all changes.
+After being balanced for 4-6 weeks, that all changes.
 The couch potato becomes an energetic husband and father again—“the grumpy man leaves the building.”

 What Can I Do About My Male Andropause Symptoms?

 The solution to your male menopause symptoms is male hormone therapy.
 If you’re enduring any of the symptoms outlined above, you can do something about it; and Renew Man can help.
 Your Renew Man doctor will assess your symptoms, and design an individualized treatment program just for you.
 And it doesn’t matter whether you’re in your 30s, 40s, or well into your 80s.
 With proper treatment, you can escape the suffering that comes from male menopause symptoms, and you can recapture your youthful vigor and stamina.

 To learn more about the safe and convenient services we offer, please read our page on hormone treatment programs.
 Andropause treatment can provide a reprieve from a life sentence of fatigue, sexual dysfunction, stress, and chronic health problems.